Search

 Credits

-The Doctoral Capstone Experience is an individually designed, thorough student experience in a practice setting in one or more of the following areas of study: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, or education.
+experience in a practice setting in one or more of the following areas of study: clinical

-This course launches students towards the initiation of the capstone project.
+This course launches the students towards the initiation of the capstone project.
 Constructs examined in this course build upon foundational course assignments and challenge students to demonstrate commitment to being/becoming practice-scholars.
-Through continued scholarly discourse, self-reflection, and examination of knowledge translation/transfer of evidence-based practice; students formulate the proposal for the capstone project.
+Through continued scholarly discourse, self-reflection, and examination of knowledge translation/transfer of evidence-based practice; the students formulates the proposal for the capstone project.
 Students generate a working draft capstone proposal as a final course project and will receive instructor feedback to further refine their capstone project proposal that will be used to complete their final capstone project.
 Instructor(s) review parameters for: capstone project options, expected level of rigor, individualized deliverables based on the type of capstone project, the impact of the project on healthcare, contribution to the occupational therapy field, and the process to optimize successful completion of the required capstone project for the OTD degree.
 Instruction on the application of evidence-based practice and dissemination of subsequent works of scholarship are provided.
 Students conclude the course with the approval of the capstone proposal by their Faculty Advisor, Subject Matter Expert, and Primary Course Instructor/Doctoral Capstone Coordinator.

 This course allows the students to implement aspects of their capstone project initiation document to further explore the literature, design and develop deliverables, and then complete the required Institutional Review Board requirements for the OTD capstone project.
-Students are supported by their Faculty Advisor, Subject Matter Expert, and Primary Course Instructor/Doctoral Capstone Coordinator.
+The students are supported by their Faculty Advisor, Subject Matter Expert, and Primary Course Instructor/Doctoral Capstone Coordinator.

-This course is focused on the formal aspects of the implementation of their capstone project and further enhancing deliverables.
-Students continue to receive support from their Faculty Advisor, Subject Matter Expert, and Primary Course Instructor/Doctoral Capstone Coordinator.
-They generate a final capstone document (paper/executive summary, project-related deliverables, and other documents as negotiated between the student and their capstone advisors).
-The Capstone Project demonstrates achievement of GPD-approved*, student-generated learning outcomes, and a product of practice/clinical scholarship that informs occupational therapy practice. submit and present a summation of the Capstone Project in the form of a “virtual” capstone presentation at an annual colloquium according to parameters outlined during class to peers and instructor by end of the course.
+demonstrates achievement of GPD-approved*, students-generated learning outcomes, and a product of practice/clinical scholarship that informs occupational therapy practice. submit and present a summation of the Capstone Project in the form of a “virtual” capstone presentation at an annual colloquium according to parameters outlined during class to peers and instructor by end of the course.
 Students conclude the course with final reflections moving forward post-graduation.

 Fieldwork Courses (5 courses, 17 credits required)